 The CRM technology now has become the key that helps in improving customer engagement in your restaurant through loyalty programs and others.
 Centralized restaurant CRM enables you to gather customer data related to the contact details of the customer, the frequency of visits, their preferences and average spending per visit.

-POS integrated CRM gives great insights into customer demands and behaviour and allows you to make informed decisions based on the captured data which will improve customer service.
+POS integrated CRM gives great insights into customer demands and behavior and allows you to make informed decisions based on the captured data which will improve customer service.
 Waiters can view this detail in the POS and upsell and suggest items based on customer ordering history.

 (iv) Customer Feedback Management